 - United Spirits on its £430 million disposal by auction sale of Whyte & Mackay to Emperador

 - United Breweries on the partial disposal of its interests in United Spirits to Diageo, with a deal value of £1.2 billion

 - the owners of Harrods (a Fayed family trust) on the £1.5 billion sale of Harrods Group to Qatar Holding, the investment arm of the Qatar Investment Authority

 - major national oil companies on their proposed takeovers of Bowleven, First Calgary and Petrokazakhstan

 - China National Offshore Oil Corporation (CNOOC) on its US$18.5 billion merger proposal with Unocal Corporation

-- the banks providing the equity bridge on Kohlberg Kravis Roberts & Co/Pessina's £11 billion takeover of Alliance Boots
+- the seven global investment banks providing the equity bridge on Kohlberg Kravis Roberts & Co/Pessina's £11 billion takeover of Alliance Boots

 Roddy graduated from Southampton University in 1992 with a Bachelor of Laws with Honours.
 He completed the Law Society Finals with Honours in 1993.
 He qualified as a solicitor in England and Wales with Herbert Smith in 1995.
 He qualified as a solicitor in Hong Kong in 2006 where he worked between 2005 and 2007.

 Roddy joined Herbert Smith in 1993 and has been a partner since 2003.